-Through a Montessori education, all of our children will develop an ongoing enthusiasm for learning, respect living things, appreciate all cultures, develop self-discipline and independence, and become cooperative, articulate, lifelong problem solvers.
+Through a Montessori education, our children will develop an ongoing enthusiasm for learning and develop the habits of life long problem solvers.
+The Parkside Montessori program supports students to respect living things, appreciation for all cultures and develop self-discipline and independence.

 Montessori is an educational philosophy and practice that fosters rigorous, self-motivated growth for children and adolescents in all areas of their development, with the goal of nurturing each child's natural desire for knowledge, understanding and respect.

 Montessori education values the development of the whole child - physically, socially, emotionally and cognitively.

 The five core components of Montessori are trained Montessori teachers, multi-age classrooms, using Montessori materials, child-directed work and uninterrupted work periods.

 student activities Montessori

 We offer the following programs to enhance the Montessori experience at Parkside: field trips and assemblies, weekly library visits, Music for Minors (weekly music program with instruments in 5th grade), Art in Action (hands-on exposure to a broad range of artists and styles), a mindfulness program, physical education, technology literacy, classroom aides, science night, parent-led lunchtime activities and SDC (Special Day Class) inclusion.

 We welcome all families to be a part of our school community.
 Our parents are engaged in their students' classrooms and find ways throughout the year to support our educators and staff.
 All families are requested to volunteer at least 30 hours per year.